mineiros-io/terraform-aws-route53/README.md

   are being created, all created zones will share the same delegation set.

 ## Getting Started
-Most basic usage creating a Route53 zone and delegation set.
+Most basic usage creating a Route53 zone and delegation set and a record for `www` pointing to localhost.

 ```hcl
 module "repository" {